Read to Succeed Reading Plan

 Goal #1 (Third Grade Goal):

-Maintain the percentage of third graders scoring Does Not Meet in the spring of 2024, as determined by SC READY under 10% in the spring of 2025.
+Increase the percentage of third graders scoring Meets and Exceeds in the spring of 2025 as determined by SC READY from 83.4 % to 85.1 % in the spring of 2026.

 Goal #2:

-*Regularly discuss and analyze data during grade level meetings, PLCs, and literacy team meetings to make adjustments as needed
+* Regularly discuss and analyze data during grade level meetings, MTSS, PLCs, and literacy team meetings to make adjustments as needed.